-CCFI's majority shareholder, Diamond Castle Holdings, sold its shares of CCFI from existing limited partnerships to newly formed limited partnerships.
+During 2014, CCFI's majority shareholder, Diamond Castle Holdings, sold its shares of CCFI from existing limited partnerships to newly formed limited partnerships.
 CCFI recognized that the approximate share price at which the shares were transferred indicated a permanent change in share price and thus met the standard for qualitative factors that may indicate impairment.
-As a result, the Company conducted a test for impairment of goodwill for both the Retail financial and Internet services segments and, in connection with finalizing the financial statements included in this Annual Report on Form 10-K, concluded that impairments for the Internet services segment of \$13.5 million and for the Retail services segment of \$58.6 million should be taken.
-The methodology for determining the fair value was a combination of quoted market prices, prices of comparable businesses, discounted cash flows and other valuation techniques.
+As a result, the Company conducted a test for impairment of goodwill for both the Retail financial and Internet services segments and recorded impairments for the Internet services segment of \$13.5 million and for the Retail services segment of \$58.6 million.
+The remaining goodwill was related to the Retail services segment only as of December 31, 2014.